 1. 24×7 Support

-Living in the age of instant gratification, customers want businesses to be available 24/7 and feel frustrated if they have to wait for long or repeat themselves to customer service representatives multiple times.
-82% of buyers expect companies to respond instantly, allowing them a response time of under 10 minutes.
+Living in the age of instant gratification, customers want businesses to be available 24/7.
+They feel frustrated if they have to wait for long or repeatedly repeat themselves to customer service representatives.
+82% of buyers expect companies to respond instantly, allowing a response time of under 10 minutes.

 Using a chatbot for customer service can reduce your response time significantly.
 According to data, a chatbot can answer up to 80% of routine questions instantly without tiring out and engage up to six customers at a time.